ionscion/regex-plorer-101/gist.md

 - `.` is used to match the period character.
 This is used to match the period character in the local part and domain name of the email address.

 ### The OR Operator
+There is not an explicitly defined OR operator in this regex.

 ### Flags
+There are no flags present in this regex.

 ### Character Escapes
+In a regex, a character escape is used to match a designated character for that specific regex use case.

+There are 3 character escapes present in this regex:
+- `\.` is used to match the period character in the submission.
+This is used to match the period character in the domain name of the email address.
+- `\d` is used to match any digit character in the submission.
+This is used to match the digits in the domain name of the email address.
+- `\-` is used to match the hyphen character in the submission.
+This is used to match the hyphen character in the domain name of the email address.

 ## Author